Increase awareness of SMA in August

 The severity of the disease depends on its type.
-Children with Type I, or acute SMA, never are able to lift their heads.
+Children with Type I (acute) SMA are never able to lift their heads.
 Also, feeding and swallowing may be extremely difficult and breathing can be labored because of reduced strength in the chest muscles.
-Repeated respiratory infections make the prognosis poor and children usually die within the first two years of life.
+Repeated respiratory infections make the prognosis for Type I SMA poor, and children who have the disease usually die within the first two years of life.

-Children with Type II, or chronic SMA, are able to sit unsupported but often need to be helped into a sitting position.
+Children with Type II (chronic) SMA are able to sit unsupported but often need to be helped into a sitting position.
 If they walk, it is with the aid of bracing.
 Like children with Type I SMA, weakened chest muscles make them prone to respiratory infections such as pneumonia.
-Age of death varies greatly with Type II SMA, and while some children die at age 3, others survive into adulthood.
+Age of death varies greatly with Type II SMA; while some children die at age three, others survive into adulthood.
 Respiratory infection is usually the cause of death.

 The prognosis is good for children with Type III SMA, and they often are functional for years before needing assistance.
 Type IV is adult-onset SMA with symptoms usually occurring after age 35.

-Relatives and friends should be encouraged to baby-sit for a couple hours so parents can get away.
+Relatives and friends should be encouraged to give parents a break by baby-sitting the SMA child when possible.
 It’s also important that they refrain from critiquing the decisions parents make in the care of the child.
 "Families need support.
 Living with SMA is very different than reading about it," says Lewis.

 Families who have a child diagnosed with SMA need to know their options and all the issues they may have to deal with.
-For example, most children with Type I and II SMA develop scoliosis, a sideways curvature of the spine that results in an "S" shape of the back.
+For example, most children with Type I and II SMA develop scoliosis, a sideways curvature of the spine.
 Although certain therapies do help, such as physical and respiratory therapy, parents must prepare for the financial impact SMA has.
 Most often children need an aide in order to go to school.

-To promote education during Spinal Muscular Atrophy Awareness Month, Families of SMA have brochures, literature, and posters available.
-They also have a 10-minute educational video that can be borrowed. n
+To promote education during Spinal Muscular Atrophy Awareness Month, Families of SMA has brochures, literature, and posters available.
+The organization also has a 10-minute educational video that can be borrowed.